conjurinc/heroku-buildpack-conjur/README.md

 # Heroku Buildpack: Conjur

-Conjur-buildpack provides a Conjur access-controlled gatekeeper to a Heroku app.
+This buildpack provides a Conjur access-controlled gatekeeper to a Heroku app.
 It installs a reverse proxy in your Heroku dyno which efficiently checks permissions before allowing requests to go through.

 ## Requirements